How to Take Great Venue Photos

 The final step is taking your works of art and running them through a photo editing application.
 This app doesn’t have to be anything fancy, but it can help you fix any lighting issues that the HDR mode didn’t pick up as well as color correct your photo with the proper white balance.

-And there you have it, our guide on how to take great venue photos of an event space or restaurant.
-You're well on your way to being a professional photographer!
-Next step, excellent venue photos, just don't forget to upload your new pics to your VenueBook profile page!
+There you have it, our guide on how to take great venue photos.
+You're well on your way to being a professional photographer.
+Don't forget to upload your new pictures to your VenueBook profile page!

 Have any questions about VenueBook?
 Check out our post on "What is VenueBook?" or read the Knowledge Base below if you're already a member of our site: